mydubdub/aws-dubdub/index.md

 # The AWS x Dub-Dub Thesis Project
-by Timotius Christopher BE-2018 and A.A.
+by T.C.
+Tantokusumo BE-2018 and A.A.
 Iskandar
+Swiss German University

 ## 1. Objective